 Prevarication by Proximity: How Craft Imagery Shapes the BetterSax Ligature Narrative

-The imagery is intimate and artisanal showing Jessen hand‑hammering the beginnings of a ligature in his Copenhagen workshop.
-It’s a powerful aesthetic, and it reflects a boutique, hand built ligature made with traditional methods.
+The video opens with a compelling hook.
+The viewer is told they are about to see how the great saxophone maker Peter Jessen builds a minimalist ligature from scratch, and that everything in this process is as analog and old school as it gets.
+The imagery is intimate and artisanal, showing Jessen hand hammering the beginnings of a ligature in his Copenhagen workshop.
+It is a powerful aesthetic, and it reflects a boutique, hand built ligature made with traditional methods.

 But the crucial distinction between a handmade prototype and a mass produced retail product is never clarified.
 This is where implication becomes the message.